Location: Altoona Iowa or North Liberty Iowa

 - Operate within a sterile environment to assist surgical team in recovery and packaging of organs.

-- Place kidneys on perfusion machine and bear the responsibility for monitoring and attending to perfusion machine while an organ is perfusing.
+- Place kidneys on perfusion machine and monitor and attend to perfusion machine while an organ is perfusing.

 - Assist local transplant teams at donor hospitals throughout the United States by facilitating transportation, providing coordination of recovery process, and packaging and labeling of organ.